philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 }
 ```

-#### Script
+This script contains the processors needed for an ingest pipeline to calculate the ingest lag.
 If you want to remove the first calculation, ensure that the object `event.ingestion` is available.

 ```json
 POST _ingest/pipeline/_simulate